-JOINT BASE ANDREWS, Md. — We are just days away from D.C. hosting the NATO 75th Anniversary summit.
-World leaders will converge on the District by the beginning of next week.
+JOINT BASE ANDREWS, Md. — We are one day away from D.C. hosting the NATO 75th Anniversary summit, with world leaders already converging on the District.

 We’ve already told you about the street closures downtown.
 Now Joint Base Andrews is warning about congestion in the air.

-Across the street from the convention center, workers at Petite Cerise prepared for next week’s NATO summit.
+Across the street from the convention center, workers at Petite Cerise prepared for the NATO summit.

 “At the end of L and 6th street there will be another security point,” manager Justin Tew said of the area.